Step 1 GET ORDAINED WITH AMERICAN MARRIAGE MINISTRIES

 As a Minister of American Marriage Ministries we encourage you to officiate weddings that reflect the values and beliefs of you and the couple.
 With over 688,369 Ordained Ministers and hundreds of thousands of successful weddings, what are you waiting for?

 Step 2 WISCONSIN MINISTER REGISTRATION REQUIREMENTS

 NO MINISTER REGISTRATION REQUIRED IN WISCONSIN

 Ministers are not required to register with any government office in Wisconsin before officiating weddings.
 The Wisconsin Government has no laws requiring minister registration and no office dedicated to filing ministry credentials.

 Simply put, once you are an Ordained Minister of American Marriage Ministries you are immediately able to perform a marriage anywhere in Wisconsin!

 Local regulations in Wisconsin stipulate that wedding officiants under the designation of “Minister” be ordained by a religious organization, such as American Marriage Ministries.
-You are not required to register with any government office as a wedding minister.
-However, it is a good idea to keep personal copies of your official Ministry Credentials.
-Proof of your ordination is essential in the event that the couple or government officials request to see your ministry credentials.
+While you are not required to register with any government office as a wedding minister, it is a good idea to keep personal copies of your official Ministry Credentials.
+Proof of your ordination is essential in the event that the couple, government officials, or the wedding venue request to see your ministry credentials.